Less is More: DocString Compression in Code Generation: Discussion

 {\bf Impact of Redundant Intruction.} Our analysis of the MBPP dataset revealed a prevalent pattern of redundant instructions, specifically the phrase "write a function to."
 Intuitively, we suspected that such repetitive and generic instructions might not be beneficial for the model in understanding the specific requirements of the code it is tasked to generate.
 To analyze the impact of these instructions, we designed a set of controlled experiments where we removed these phrases from the DocStrings.
 The comparison of the model's output with and without these redundant instructions allowed us to evaluate their utility in the context of code generation.

 {\bf Findings and Implications.} The findings from these experiments shed light on the importance of various elements within DocStrings.
+The removal of newline characters and tabs showed varying impacts across different datasets.
+While most datasets maintained stable performance, we observed a notable decline in BigCodeBench dataset (from 11.36\% to 7.32\%).
+This degradation could be attributed to two main reasons: (1) the tokenization mechanism where models may process \code{"""$\backslash$n} differently from \code{"""} alone, potentially affecting the model's ability to properly parse the DocString; and (2) the inherent complexity of BigCodeBench dataset, which presents significant challenges for LLMs, making them more sensitive to any modifications in the input format.

-The removal of newline characters and tabs did not significantly impair the model's efficacy, suggesting that these elements are more stylistic than functional in the context of code generation.
-The impact of stop words was also nuanced, with some instances showing a slight efficacy change, indicating that even seemingly inconsequential words might play a role in the model's comprehension process.
-The removal of redundant instructions led to a modest improvement in efficacy, supporting our hypothesis that such phrases do not contribute positively to the model's understanding and may even introduce noise.
+The impact of stop words was also nuanced, with some instances showing a slight Pass@1 change, indicating that even seemingly inconsequential words might play a role in the model's comprehension process.
+The removal of redundant instructions led to a modest improvement in Pass@1 score, supporting our hypothesis that such phrases do not contribute positively to the model's understanding and may even introduce noise.

 These experiments underscore the importance of a balanced approach to DocString style.
 While it is beneficial to maintain clear and concise documentation, the removal of certain elements should be done with consideration of their potential impact on the model's comprehension.